-General nurse practitioner is a terrific entry-level position, with a starting salary of around $78K.
-NPs have nearly endless options regarding place of employment, and are particularly in demand in critical care and mid-sized family practices.
+A general nurse practitioner is a terrific entry-level position, with a starting salary of around $78K.
+NPS has nearly endless options regarding the place of employment and are particularly in demand in critical care and mid-sized family practices.
 A nurse practitioner will need to interact closely with patients, analyzing medical history, symptoms, treatment, and prevention.
-See our list of 10+ Accredited Nurse Practitioner programs online.

 #8 Clinical Nurse Specialist